nytlabs/streamtools/README.md

 blocks.

 Blocks fall roughly into one of four categories:
-* *source blocks* : these collect data from the world, e.g. by polling APIs, recieving sensor data, or reading a file.
+* *source* blocks : these collect data from the world.
 * *sink blocks* : these send data back out to the world, e.g. by querying an API, writing to a databse, or broadcasting on a websocket.
-* *transfer blocks* : these recieve messages, operate on them, and broadcast the result to any connected blocks.
+* *transfer blocks* : these recieve messages, operate on them, and broadcast the result.
 * *state blocks* : these recieve incoming messages and learn from them, maintaining a state.